Blog / Beginner's handbook / Your Guide on Preparing the Perfect Print File

 As the image dimensions grow, the number of dots per inch shrinks.
 The DPI registers as 60—well below Printful’s recommended range of 150–300.
 What can you do?

-B) You settle for a smaller image than you wanted
+Settle for a smaller image than you wanted

-D) You use the image adjusted by Printful’s Smart Image Tool
+Use the image adjusted by Printful’s Smart Image Tool

 It works with the help of Artificial Intelligence (AI).
-The AI we’re using has studied more than 10,000 images to predict how image “information” (number of dots) behaves depending on the changes in image size.
+The AI we’re using has studied more than 10,000 images to predict how the image “information” (number of dots) behaves depending on the changes in image size.

 In the case of the 60 DPI moka pot: